 Bumbling down from Ngubevu through the legendary Tugela Gorge.
 Here’s Bernie Garcin (Bernie and the Jets), Doug Retief (Doug the Thief), Dave Walker (Lang Dawid) and me, preparing to spend the night at Fig Tree Sandbank campsite, one of the planet’s most beautiful spots.

 Four plastic Perception kayaks – Dancer, Mirage and Quest.
 We tripped in 1984 and 1985.
 In those early days old-timers would still mock plastic boats, saying ‘tupperware keeps turkeys fresh,’ but we knew the joy of not having to nurse the boats, nor having to schlep fibreglass patch kits along, and just smiled!
+You can do more in plastic!

 At the time Greg Bennett was sponsoring and competing in a motorised rubber duck race down the Tugela.
 Sacrilege!
-In ’84 he had Jerome Truran as crew, in ’85 Rip Kirby was his sidekick.
+In ’84 he had Jerome Truran as crew, in ’85 Rip Kirby was his sidekick and pilot.
 Greg knew how to pick his rapid-readers while he ‘put foot’ in the back of the boat.
 We used Greg’s bakkie to get to Ngubevu.
 Then someone must have fetched us at Jamieson’s Bridge at the end.

 On one of the trips bare-breasted maidens flashed us!
 We saw a Landrover parked on a hill on the left bank, then saw some swimmers in the river.
 As they spotted us they ducked down, but then as we passed two of the girls popped up their lily-white tits to huge approval.
 They were like this except the water was brown and there were no cozzies and the parts hidden by this cozzie were lily-white – except for the central little bump, which was beautifully darker, and perky.
 Not that we stared.

 The current swept us past them, but the mammaries lingered on.